MinhNguyen312/MinhNguyen312/README.md

 <p align="left">Hello World!!
-I'm Minh a CS Student of Swinburne University of Technology, majoring in Software Development</p>
+I'm Minh, a CS Student of Swinburne University of Technology, majoring in Software Development</p>

 ###